zio/zio/docs/usecases/scheduling.md

 import zio.duration._
 Schedule.spaced(1.second)
 ```
-You can compose the schedules using operators to create a more compelx schedule:
+You can compose the schedules using operators to create a more complex schedule:
 ```
 def schedule = Schedule.recurs(4) && Schedule.spaced(1.second)
 ```